Starting your year by answering the questions in these four simple steps will make a difference as you work to achieve a more-in-control life.

 Where do the right answers come from?
 They come from asking the right questions.

-This year proved there are years that ask questions and years that answer.
-Most of us are water-logged after enduring a yearlong tsunami of questions and uncertainty—many of which don’t yet have answers.
+This year may have proved there are years that ask questions and years that answer.
+Most of us are water-logged after enduring a long tsunami of questions and uncertainty—many of which don’t yet have answers.

 The rug of normalcy has been pulled out from under us so often that we wonder if we should keep getting up.
 At this very moment there are thousands of people who are lost and confused because they don’t know the answers to their lives.
 What should I do?
 How should I fix this?
 How should I do that?
 Why is this happening?
 Why did that happen?